-We have discovered this with the Leadership Table Workshop that CEO Talks is conducting with executive teams.
+We discovered this with the Leadership Table Workshop that CEO Talks conducts with executive teams.
 By creating a surprising, differentiated environment to discuss several essential questions on the team, the company and the individual, the teams start to discover not only answers but even new questions, new areas that we have not necessarily discussed.
 Every team has its taboo or topics that we “don’t need to discuss (again)”.
 This is accomplished by having two experienced external executive coaches use their intuition to lead the conversation on the topic they suspect is instrumental.
 At the same time, not knowing “the whole story”, we have experienced more profound, strategic and liberating discussions in a team.
-In summary: authentic, safe and creative conversations are what every team needs.
+In summary, authentic, safe and creative conversations are what every team needs.

-I already hear you say, “but we need cohesion, not divergent options and ideas”.
+I already hear you say, “But we need cohesion, not divergent options and ideas”.

 Thanks for raising this point!
 You are right.